autonity/docs.autonity.org/content/docs/glossary/_index.md

 The set of [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas) instances run by [validators](/glossary#validator) [nodes](/glossary/#node) logically forms an "Autonity oracle network".

 ## Autonity Protocol
-A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic finality, and liquid staking.
+A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic finality, an oracle network, and liquid staking.

-The AutonityProtocol uses Ethereum’s EVM-based state transition function.
+The Autonity Protocol uses Ethereum’s EVM-based state transition function.
 State transition is by transaction, the transaction associated with an economic cost for computation, and transactions affecting [system state](/glossary/#system-state)).

 ## block
 A set of transaction’s validated by consensus and appended to the [blockchain](/glossary/#blockchain).